 The Regulations require the Bank to place before the Audit Committee, and upon recommendation of the Audit Committee, place before the Board of Directors for their review and approval, its related party transactions and also ensure compliance with the requirements of section 208 of the Companies Act, 2017.
 We are only required and have ensured compliance of this requirement to the extent of the approval of the related party transactions by the Board of Directors upon recommendation of the Audit Committee.
-We have not carried out procedures to assess and determine the Bank's process for the identification of related parties and that whether the related party transactions were undertaken at arm's length price or not.
+We have not carried out procedures to assess and determine the Bank's process for the identification of related party transactions were undertaken at arm's length price or not.